 Reading Howl for the first time inspired me to start writing poetry when I was in college.
 Our other homework for the week, The Ecstasy of Influence by Jonathan Lethem, actually ties in quite nicely to this.
 “Most artists are brought to their vocation when their own nascent gifts are awakened by the work of a master… Finding one’s voice isn’t just an emptying and purifying oneself of the words of others but an adopting and embracing of filiations, communities and discourses.
 Inspiration could be called inhaling the memory of an act never experienced.”

 The first poem I was proud of writing was my own personal version of Howl.
 I used similar wording and borrowed phrases but I substituted it with stories of my first year of college, all of the messes and adventures we’d gotten ourselves into.
 I think that copying a piece of art is an amazing jumping off point.
 It can help you with one of the hardest parts of creating art, just starting.
 Now I don’t count my own work in this… yet, but another valid point made in the Criticism is that “second comers might do a better job than the originator with the original idea”.
 It can also build upon and reinterpret it.

-Like most everything in life the answer of is okay lies in the balance: how much you use, how you much you add to it.
+Like most everything in life the answer lies in the balance: how much you use, how you much you add to it.